|

 radio.
 The K3 is about the size of a large box file, similar to other mid-sized ham transceivers but

-This QRP ‘suitcase set’ consists of the K2, some antenna wire and string, a Palm mini paddle, pen and
+My QRP ‘suitcase set’ consists of the K2, some antenna wire and string, a Palm mini paddle, pen

 packed into the foam insert and ready to go in an emergency (living on a major fault line in one of